webiny/docs.webiny.com/docs/webiny-apps/headless-cms/features/content-modelling.md

 Upon setting up your Webiny account, you can move on creating your content models.
 If you are new to the world of content modelling, don't worry, we got your back = )

 > A content model is a formal representation of structured content as a collection of content types and their inter-relationships.
- You can have different content model types as a summary for your content; it will represent the data within each individual entry.
+ You can have different content model types as a summary for your end project.

 Webiny offers you powerful modelling features allow you to model the content and define relationships using a simple drag&drop editor as seen in the image below: